I Am Sitting in a Room: Full text

 The text spoken by Lucier describes the process of the work, concluding with a reference to his own stuttering:

 I am sitting in a room different from the one you are in now.
 I am recording the sound of my speaking voice and I am going to play it back into the room again and again until the resonant frequencies of the room reinforce themselves so that any semblance of my speech, with perhaps the exception of rhythm, is destroyed.
 What you will hear, then, are the natural resonant frequencies of the room articulated by speech.
 I regard this activity not so much as a demonstration of a physical fact, but more as a way to smooth out any irregularities my speech might have.

 In live performances, Lucier would substitute "the same as" for "different from".

 Subsequent works

-In 2010, YouTube user Patrick Liddell created an homage to I am sitting in a room entitled VIDEO ROOM 1000, in which he uploaded a video of himself speaking text similar to Lucier's original to YouTube, then manually downloaded and re-uploaded it 1,000 times in sequence over the course of a year, in order to demonstrate the resulting digital artifacting of audio and video analogously to Lucier's original demonstration of analog artifacting of audio.
+In 2010, YouTube user Patrick Liddell created an homage to I Am Sitting in a Room entitled VIDEO ROOM 1000, in which he uploaded a video of himself speaking text similar to Lucier's original to YouTube, then manually downloaded and re-uploaded it 1,000 times in sequence over the course of a year, in order to demonstrate the resulting digital artifacting of audio and video analogously to Lucier's original demonstration of analog artifacting of audio.
+In 2019, Marques Brownlee created his own version inspired by Liddell, where he recorded himself speaking in a similar manner, and then subsequently downloaded through YouTube Studio's "Download" feature, and reuploaded it 1,000 times.
+According to him, he did his own version because, "[...] with changes in scale and different codecs, YouTube's processing has evolved a bit since then," referring to how YouTube uses the VP9 and AV1 codecs now, and YouTube now supporting HD / 4K video, although YouTube did technically already support HD, starting in 2009.

-In 2013, filmmakers Viola Rusche and Hauke Harder decided to use I am sitting in a room as the "main structuring element" of the documentary "No Ideas but In Things" (2013).
-According to the filmmakers' notes, "the various process steps of the piece [I am sitting in a room] divide the film into chapters so that this work serves as an integral part of the film."
+In 2013, filmmakers Viola Rusche and Hauke Harder decided to use I Am Sitting in a Room as the "main structuring element" of the documentary "No Ideas but In Things" (2013).
+According to the filmmakers' notes, "the various process steps of the piece [I Am Sitting in a Room] divide the film into chapters so that this work serves as an integral part of the film."

+In 2022, the American shoegaze band Nothing, with producer Seth Manchester, released a limited edition vinyl-only album, Don’t Look For Light In Tunnels, influenced by I Am Sitting in a Room.